All names are pseudonyms in this true story.

-Increased ACEs correlated with earlier death !
-Prior to death, three or more ACEs is significant because three+ ACEs correlate with doubled risk of depression, severe obesity, drug abuse, lung disease, and liver disease.
+Three or more ACEs is significant because 3+ ACEs correlate with doubled risk of depression, severe obesity, drug abuse, lung disease, and liver disease.
 It triples the risk of alcoholism, STDs and teen pregnancy.

 Three ACEs correlate with a 5X increase in attempted suicide, according to the data.

 ACE rates seem even higher in urban settings.
-Across our city, on average, a shocking 37% of the urban population (tens of thousands of children) has experienced 4 or more ACEs, according to the data.
-In our specific zip code cluster, the prevalence is a devastating 45+% with 4+ ACEs, essentially half of the children!
+Across our city, on average, a shocking 37% of the urban population has experienced 4 or more ACEs, according to the data.
+In our specific zip code cluster, the prevalence is a devastating.
+More than 45% with 4+ ACEs, essentially half of the children!